Health & Safety Risk Assessments

 - no more than isolated drug use

-- low risk of any injury from activities
+- low risk of illness or injury from activities

-- one or more ambulances with suitably qualified crew, where indicated by the medical risk assessment.
+- one or more ambulances with suitably qualified crew, if hospital transfers are expected.

 You can provide this level of cover by engaging a healthcare organisation who provides event first aid cover.
 There are many organisations who do this, usually at a reasonable cost.